pynashorg/pynashorg.github.com/_posts/2013-03-06-timing-and-profiling.md

 * `%lprun`: See how long it took each line in a function to run.
 * `%mprun` & `%memit`: See how much memory a script uses (one time, or averaged over a bunch of runs).

-Setup
+Installation & Setup
 ===

 Please make sure you're running IPython 0.11 or greater to follow along.
-This post was authored against Python 2.7.3 and IPython 0.13.1.
+This post was authored against Python 2.7 and IPython 0.13.1.

     $ pip install ipython
     $ ipython --version
+    0.13.1

 Most of the functionality we'll work with at is part of the standard library, but if you're interested in line-by-line profiling or memory profiling, go ahead and run through this setup.
 First, install the following: